triplea2/testgithub/README.md

-This is my name Adeola_2
+This is my name Adeola Adewa